Former New England Patriots star Aaron Hernandez found dead in cell

 The Patriots cut Hernandez following his arrest in the case.
 After being found guilty in 2015, he appealed the verdict.
 His conviction was being reviewed by the state Supreme Judicial Court.

 Hernandez — a University of Florida standout from Bristol, Connecticut — played three years in the NFL from 2010 to 2012.
-The 6-foot-1 athlete excelled on the gridiron, and was regarded by Patriots coach Bill Belichick as a hard worker, even inking a five-year, $40 million contract with the team just weeks after the nightclub incident.
+The 6-foot-2 powerhouse excelled on the gridiron in his first season, and was regarded by Patriots coach Bill Belichick as a hard worker, even inking a five-year, $40 million contract with the team just weeks after the nightclub incident.

+That fall, he caught 51 passes, scored five touchdowns and helped the team win an AFC East title.

 He would go on to play another season before Lloyd was murdered.